dmcwee/dmcwee.github.io/_posts/2026-03-09-why-defender-didnt-block-it.md

 image: /assets/images/2026/03/mde-missed-detection.jpg
 banner: /assets/images/2026/03/mde-missed-detection.jpg
 theme: light
-summary: From helping customers POC, Pen Test, and creating the Microsoft FastTrack Quick Start for MDE I've had a lot of experience handling when MDE testing fails and determining cause.
-These lessons aren't just about POCs and Pen-Test, but translate to real world lessons that help prevent breaches.
 excerpt: From helping customers POC, Pen Test, and creating the Microsoft FastTrack Quick Start for MDE I've had a lot of experience handling when MDE testing fails and determining cause.
 These lessons aren't just about POCs and Pen-Test, but translate to real world lessons that help prevent breaches.
 ---